 Here are my top 10 devices (in no particular order).
 Please comment (or tweet me @Lazlo_F or FB me at facebook.com/lazloferran) to add your own nominations before Thursday 10 December.
 I will add them and then we vote!

-- Die Glocke – German project to build an anti-gravity craft in the shape of a bell
+- Die Glocke – German project to build an anti-gravity craft, detailed in The Hole Inside the Earth.

 - Krummlauf – an insane German device for shooting round corners